Sean Findlay

 Sean Ethan Findlay (born 5 December 2001) is a New Zealand field hockey player, who plays as a midfielder.

 Personal life

-Sean Findlay was born and raised in the Hawke's Bay town of Taradale, New Zealand.
+Sean Findlay was born and raised in the Hawke's Bay town of Taradale, New Zealand, he attended Taradale High School.
+His sister, Emma, also plays field hockey for New Zealand.
+His twins sister Greer and Hannah also is an international hockey player at 2025 Junior Oceania Cup.